camunda/camunda-docs/versioned_docs/version-0.25/components/zeebe/operations/transport-layer-security.md

 ### zbctl

-To configure `zbctl` to use a path to a CA certificate:
+To configure zbctl to use a path to a CA certificate:

 ```
 ./zbctl --certPath /my/certificate/location <command> [arguments]
 ```

-To configure `zbctl` to disable TLS:
+To configure zbctl to disable TLS:

 ```
 ./zbctl --insecure <command> [arguments]
 ```

-Since `zbctl` is based on the Go client, setting the appropriate environment variables will override these parameters.
+Since zbctl is based on the Go client, setting the appropriate environment variables will override these parameters.

 ## Troubleshooting authentication issues

-Here we will describe a few ways the clients and gateway could be misconfigured and what those errors look like.
-Hopefully, this will help you recognize these situations and provide an easy fix.
+Here we will describe a few ways that the clients and gateway could be misconfigured and what those errors look like.
+Hopefully, this will help you recognize these situations and provide you with an easy fix.

-### TLS is enabled in `zbctl` but disabled in the gateway
+### TLS is enabled in zbctl but disabled in the gateway

 The client will fail with the following error: